-What the Chargers really needed at the finish were some stuffed tomatoes.
-It seems their old nemesis--pass defense--survived the change in coaches and beat the Chargers again.
+In the end, it seemed the Chargers' old nemesis--pass defense--survived the change in coaches and beat the Chargers again.

-Flick, suddenly resembling a quarterback who belonged in a pro football game, completed two passes totaling 33 yards to Wes Chandler as the Chargers advanced to the Kansas City one.
+Flick, suddenly resembling a quarterback who belonged in a pro football game, completed two passes totaling 33 yards to Wes Chandler as the Chargers advanced to the Kansas City one-yard line.
 Flick then ran a bootleg to put San Diego back in the lead, 23-21.

 But there was 1:02 remaining, ample time for Kenney to work on the brittle Charger secondary, particularly cornerback Donald Brown.